 Then as I stated above use any color bell peppers you want.
 Try to choose ones that will sit flat.
 Look at the bottoms, 4 bumps on the bottom seem to balance a bit better standing up.

-- Cooked white rice (make this at the same time you’re browning your ground beef, or make chicken stuffed bell peppers
+- make this at the same time you’re browning your ground beef, or make chicken stuffed bell peppers

 - Salt and pepper